Murchison Falls National Park Map

 When Is The Best Time To Visit Murchison Falls?

-Watching wildlife in Murchison Falls National Park is generally good and at its best during the Dry season, from December to February.
+Watching wildlife in Murchison Falls National Park is generally enjoyable and at its best during the dry season, from December to February.

 Park Rules & Regulations